wikip-co/.github/profile/README.md

 # Welcome!

-This is where the source code for https://wikip.co/ is maintained.

-## Submit an Issue

-All requests to add, change, or remove content are handled by creating an issue.
+All requests to add, change, or remove content are handled by creating an issue...

-### Select a wiki category...
+### Select a wiki

 ## [Bible Study](https://github.com/wikip-co/bible-study_source/issues)